hu-macsy/simexpal/docs/command_line_reference.rst

 :launch: launches all the non executed experiments.
 :print: displays all experimental output, including error outputs, on the command-line.
 :purge: deletes the experimental data.
 To confirm this action it needs the ``-f`` argument.
+:kill: terminates jobs submitted to or started by Slurm.
+To confirm this action it needs
+    the ``-f`` argument.

 All the above actions can be applied to a subset of experiments according to a `selection option`, which can be specified as an additional argument.
 Supported selection options are: